 After a very leisurely lunch a happy mum and daughter drifted back to the Spa Village for a further hour’s indulgence before easing our way back into the outside world.
 We both enjoyed the sensation of wonderfully smooth, soft skin and I am pleased to report that we both slept exceedingly well that night and the benefits of our massages on muscle and tension lasted for days afterwards.

 Spa days start at £150 and include a treatment and two course lunch or afternoon tea.
-There is also a new Beautiful Brides spa day experience, visit: thegainsboroughbathspa.co.uk.
+Visit: thegainsboroughbathspa.co.uk.